ywh233/CMUS-Lyrics-Daemon/README.md

 How It Works
 ------------

-A separated thread periodically grab status information of cmus by calling "cmus-remote -Q".
+This daemon process periodically grabs status information of cmus by calling "cmus-remote -Q".
 It uses the file path information given by cmus-remote to form the path of the lrc file.
-If the path is different from the last one being stored and a file exists at that path, the file will be loaded into the Lyrics object.
-The thread will pass current time position to the object and the lyrics at that time will be returned and printed on the window.
+If this path is different from the current path being stored and a file exists at that path, the file will be loaded into the Lyrics object.
+This process will pass current time position to the object and the lyrics at / near that time will be returned and sent through the pipe.

 Classes Implemented
 -------------------